Mixing times for the TASEP on the circle: The TASEP on the circle as a periodic directed LPP model

 \end{lemma}

 Since the ordering of geodesics is standard, we will in the following frequently use Lemma~\ref{lem:OrderingGeodesics} without explicitly mentioning.
-As a direct consequence of this ordering, we get a sufficient condition for the coalescence of competition interfaces in terms of the coalescence of geodesics.
+As a direct consequence, we get a sufficient condition for the coalescence of competition interfaces in terms of the coalescence of geodesics.